ADHD Information on assessment and treatment

 - Brain injuries

 The symptoms of ADHD can often present in the normal population.
 To fit the criteria for ADHD the symptoms must be pervasive i.e. present from an early age and long-lasting.
 Patients should have suffered difficulties in several areas of their life such as in education, work, relationships and social activities.
 Diagnosis of ADHD requires a comprehensive assessment by a clinician who has expertise in ADHD.
-The assessment process at Midlands Mind Clinic will involve up to 2 appointments where information will be gathered regarding your current symptoms and a detailed developmental history using gold standard diagnostic tools.
-This will be complemented by the QbCheck test which is an FDA approved objective online test for ADHD.
+The assessment process at Midlands Mind Clinic will involve a clinical interview using standard diagnostic tools where information will be gathered regarding your current symptoms as well as a detailed developmental history.
 The doctor will also ensure that symptoms are not due to another medical or psychiatric condition.
 You will receive a full report following the assessment.

 The mainstay of treatment in ADHD is medication .
 There are a variety of stimulant and non-stimulant medication used to treat ADHD.
 Medication is very effective in most patients.
 Your doctor at Midlands Mind Clinic will discuss the treatment options and side effects and work out an individualised treatment plan for you.